iMissile/Self.Writing/Notes/DataScience_notes.md

 - [executing cv.glmnet in parallel in R](https://stackoverflow.com/questions/21698435/executing-cv-glmnet-in-parallel-in-r)
 - [Best Use of Train/Val/Test Splits, with Tips for Medical Data](https://glassboxmedicine.com/2019/09/15/best-use-of-train-val-test-splits-with-tips-for-medical-data/)
 - [Lasso and Elastic-Net Regularized Generalized Linear Models](https://glmnet.stanford.edu/index.html)
+- [ROOT: analyzing petabytes of data, scientifically.](https://root.cern/).
+An open-source data analysis framework used by high energy physics and others.
+	- [ROOT R](https://root.cern/root/html606/md_bindings_r_doc_users-guide_ROOTR_Users_Guide.html) is an interface in ROOT to call R functions using an R C++ interface (Rcpp, see http://dirk.eddelbuettel.com/code/rcpp.html).
+This interface opens the possibility in ROOT to use the very large set of mathematical and statistical tools provided by R.

 # 24.06.2022